Tibet 08 Days Overland tour

 - Mt.
 Everest – View the world’s highest peak from the Tibetan side.

-After exploring Lhasa, the Tibet 08 Days Overland tour continues with a scenic drive towards Kathmandu.
-Along the way, you’ll pass through picturesque Tibetan towns, ancient monasteries, and breathtaking vistas of high mountain passes, prayer flags, and turquoise lakes like Yamdrok Lake.
+After exploring Lhasa, the Tibet 08 Days Overland tour continues south with a scenic drive towards Kathmandu along the Friendship highway.
+Along the way, cross the high passes with prayer flags fluttering, witness the beautiful sacred Yamdrok Lake with breathtaking vistas of high mountains, pass through quaint Tibetan townships and ancient monasteries.
 On this journey, marvel at the grandeur of Mount Everest 8,848m and other Himalayan peaks, including Mount Xixapangma 8,212m, the world’s 14th highest peak.

 The Tibet 08 Days Overland tour culminates in an unforgettable drive through stunning rock formations, cascading waterfalls, and lush green valleys, offering a visual feast at every turn, before returning to Kathmandu.

-Alternative Itinerary Option: Tibet 08 Days Overland Tour
+Tibet 08 Days Overland Tour: Alternative Itinerary Option:

 Book Your Tibet 08 Days Overland Tour Today: